 How does ecommerce fulfilment work?

 When your customer first places an order, the ball of the ecommerce fulfilment process starts rolling.
-So, what happens next?
+So, what is the order fulfillment process?

 Step 1: Receiving